keif888/AndroidBotEngine/README.md

 1. Exit
 	- Exits from a configurable Action
 1. LoopCoordinates
-	- Takes the name of a list of coordinates (from the Alliance json file), and passes them into the EnterLoopCoordinate command
+	- Takes the name of a list of coordinates (from the ListConfig json file), and passes them into the EnterLoopCoordinate command
 	- Supports nested Commands
 1. EnterLoopCoordinate
 	- Takes the specified X/Y coordinate from a configured list (via Command LoopCoordinates) and sends them to the Android Device as keyboard data entry